necozita/databasion/README.md

 * comment - Ideally a description of the field, what the values means, etc.
 * table - The name of the table, and an optional comma delimited 'false' if the table name should not be auto-pluralized.
 * index - This will create an index on the designated field.
 If a multi-index is required, indices will be grouped by unique names.
 Multiple multi-indices are possible.
 * field - The name of the table column, with an optional comma delimited 'auto' or 'primary' parameter.
 Auto is strictly limited to an 'id' field, and enables auto incrementation.
+At least one field _must_ be labeled 'primary' or 'auto', otherwise the system will bail while trying to build that table.
 * type  - A comma delimited list giving the type of the column (using Ruby migration terms), optional size, and optional default value.

 __Ruby Migration Types__